joshuanianji/joshuanianji.github.io/README.md

 ## Run Locally

+Make sure you have npm, elm and elm-live installed.

-Once you git clone or download the repository, run the following command in the directory folder.
-Elm-live will help with routing.
+Once you git clone or download the repository, run the following command in the root folder.

 `elm-live src/Main.elm --pushstate -- --output=elm.js`

 We use an output=elm.js as an parameter because I have the index.html file ready where I use javascript flags.
+It'll use a generateed elm.js file.